The Murder Next Door

 Created with Veo

-Create detailed intricate woodcut illustrations as described in the source material of “The Tailor’s Shears: The 24th Street Tragedy”.
+Prompt: Create detailed intricate woodcut illustrations as described in the source material of “The Tailor’s Shears: The 24th Street Tragedy”.
 Each panel should be a slide in the deck and follow the narrative in the document.
 Additional slides can be added if the story demands it for clarity.
 Use the images designated for use in the Source files.
 The setting is 1872 San Francisco.